Emekapaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - It displays the content of /etc/passwd and /etc/hosts.

-4-lastlines - It display the last 10 lines of /etc/passwd
+4-lastlines - It displays the last 10 lines of /etc/passwd

+5-firstlines - It displays the first 10 lines of /etc/passwd